 • Binge and cancel.
 Cancelling a traditional cable subscription is a chore: You typically have to call, navigate an automated phone directory, wait on hold, convince a customer service agent and the manager that, yes, you really do want to cancel even after they offer a discounted rate, and then return the rented equipment to get your money back.
 There's sometimes an early termination fee too, especially with satellite-TV providers.
 But you can cancel a streaming service subscription, or put it on hold, with a few quick clicks online.
 To get the best bang for your buck, then, you might want to periodically cancel one or more of the subscriptions you have.
 The idea is to hop around from service to service and binge what's most interesting on the subscription you happen to be paying for that month.
 You'll eventually realize which services feel like they're really worth the money because you watch them all the time — and which ones you barely miss when you don't have them.

 • Sift through plans carefully.
 Many services have multiple pricing tiers.
 The cheapest Netflix plan, for example, costs $8.99 per month, but with this subscription you can only stream on one screen at a time, in standard definition.
-At the high end, you’ll pay $15.99 to view Netflix in HD or ultra HD, on up to four screens simultaneously.
+At the high end, you'll pay $17.99 (after an October 2020 price hike) to view Netflix in HD or ultra HD, on up to four screens simultaneously.
 Similarly, live TV streaming services have limits on how many devices can use a subscription at the same time: YouTube TV allows viewing on three screens, while Hulu + Live TV allows two screens, or unlimited screens for an extra $10 a month.
-Again, the key is to figure out what kind of level of service you want and feel is a good value, without paying extra for capability you don’t use.
+Again, the key is to figure out what kind of level of service you want and feel is a good value, without paying extra for capability you don't use.

 • Get "smart."
 Yes, you can stream video on your phone or an iPad.
 But for optimal viewing, you'll want to make it easy to stream through your TV, by way of a smart TV or through a streaming device, like a Roku, Amazon Fire TV Stick, or Google Chromecast.
 Just be sure that your systems are compatible; HBO Max does not work with Roku or Amazon Fire, for example.